Zero-Dynamics/cash-core/doc/README.md

 * Min TX Fee: 0.0001 0DYNC

-[OdynCash(0DYNC)](https://duality.solutions/odyncash) allows fast, secure, verifiable transfers of data using blockchain technology and enables third-party developers to build low-cost solutions across varied industry using the BDAP protocol.
-OdynCash can be used to run incentivized ServiceNodes; the second tier of nodes on the network processing, verifying, validating and storing data.
+[Cash(0DYNC)](https://duality.solutions/cash) allows fast, secure, verifiable transfers of data using blockchain technology and enables third-party developers to build low-cost solutions across varied industry using the BDAP protocol.
+Cash can be used to run incentivized ServiceNodes; the second tier of nodes on the network processing, verifying, validating and storing data.

 **MainNet Parameters**
 P2P Port = 44400